 Does a limited company need a business bank account?

-It’s a basic principle of company law that a limited company is a separate legal person.
+A basic principle of company law is that a limited company is a separate legal person.
 This means your money and company money can’t mix.
 Your limited company must have a bank account in its own name.

-The good news is that, besides keeping you on the right side of the law, having a separate limited company bank account also has other benefits.
+The good news is that having a separate limited company bank account has other benefits besides keeping you on the right side of the law.

 Firstly, it’ll be easier to do your accounts.

-If you do your accounts yourself, a separate bank account will save you having to sift through your statements to find out which transactions are business-related and which ones are personal.
+If you do your accounts yourself, a separate bank account will save you from having to sift through your statements to determine which transactions are business-related and which are personal.
 And if you outsource the task, your accountant will thank you and might even charge you less.

 More to the point, using a personal account for business may violate your bank’s terms and conditions.
-Should they find out, they may close your account, and you’d be back to square one.
+Should they find out, they may close your account, and you’ll be back to square one.

 How to choose the best limited company bank account: 5 things to consider

-While opening a business bank account isn’t a matter of choice, there are loads of accounts to pick from.
+While opening a business bank account isn’t a matter of choice, there are many accounts to pick from.
 All major high street banks have a range of business bank accounts.

-There are also challengers — Tide, for instance — who offer online-only bank accounts.
+There are also challengers — Tide and Zempler Bank for instance — who offer online-only bank accounts.

 But what should you consider before you take your pick and kickstart the application process?

-Here are our five top tips to choose the best account for your business:
+Here are our five top tips for choosing the best account for your business:

 1. How much will it cost?